microsoft/vcpkg/docs/maintainers/cmake-guidelines.md

   - (i.e., `message(FATAL_ERROR "blah was passed extra arguments: ${ARGN}")`)
 - We always use functions, not macros or top level code.
   - Exception: `vcpkg.cmake`'s `find_package`.
-- Scripts in the scripts tree should not be expected to need changes as part of normal operation.
+- Scripts in the scripts tree should not be expected to need observable changes as part of normal operation.
-  - Example: `vcpkg_acquire_msys` has hard-coded packages and versions.
+  - Example violation: `vcpkg_acquire_msys()` has hard-coded packages and versions that need updating over time due to the MSYS project dropping old packages.
-    We believe that this is unacceptable.
+  - Example exception: `vcpkg_from_sourceforge()` has a list of mirrors which needs maintenance but does not have an observable behavior impact on the callers.
 - All variable expansions are in quotes `""`, except those which are intended to be passed as multiple arguments.
   - Example: